pleabargain/EnglishHelpsYourCareer/personality_test.md

 #  Are you  afraid to draw attention to myself?

-#  I never sit still - I'm always on the go?
+#  Do you ever sit still - are you always on the go?

 #  Do you prefer to stick with things that you know?